May Wheeler shares her heartfelt reflections on fasting and Fast Sunday. How could she find more joy in fasting?

 -for people in your ward,

--for peace,-you can even ask someone else you know what they are fasting for and fast along with them.
+-you can even ask someone else you know what they are fasting for and fast along with them.

 Elder Pratt said it this way: “If all we do abstain from food and drink for 24 hours and pay our fast offering, we have missed a wonderful opportunity for spiritual growth.”